 Wilson Hall is a SEVIS school, which means it has been approved by the U.S. Dept. of Homeland Security’s Immigration & Customs Enforcement to enroll international students who have an F1 visa.
 International students are considered for admission to the 10th-12th grades at the start of each school year; mid-year transfers are not accepted.
 The following are the minimum scores needed to be considered for admission (applicants must provide scores from one of these tests): TOEFL – 60, SLEP – 53, or ELTiS – 223.
 F1 students must also pass an entrance test.
 Since Wilson Hall is not a boarding school, agencies representing international students must secure a host family for the students.

 Preschool & Kindergarten

 Student readiness is the primary factor in gaining admission.
-For the three-year-old preschool, priority is given to children of current Wilson Hall parents and faculty.
+For the three-year-old preschool, admissions priority is given to children of current Wilson Hall parents and faculty.
 Applications for the three-year-old preschool should be submitted by January 31st, but applications will be accepted until the class is filled to capacity.
 Students must be completely potty-trained before they begin school.

 1st – 11th Grades